npaila-x64/feedy-uxd/README.md

 This repository presents the comprehensive approach that went into designing **Feedy**, a mobile application aimed to enhance nutritional care.
 The app mainly focuses on addressing the challenges of **continuous follow-up** whilst improving patient adherence to dietary plans.

-Within this space there are details of processes, strategies, user experience models, wireframes and mockups, and more.
+Within this space there are details of processes, strategies, user experience models, wireframes, mockups, **and more**.
 All assets created with User Experience (UX) fundamentals in mind.

 The book **"The Elements of User Experience (2nd edition)"** by Jesse James Garrett was used as main reference.